-Darling Harbour's International Convention Centre was glistening last night with red, purple, blue lights illuminating the venue.
+Darling Harbour's International Convention Centre was glistened with red, purple, blue lights illuminating the venue.

-The annual National NAIDOC awards -this year held in 'host city' Sydney- welcomed some of Australia's most recognisable Aboriginal and Torres Strait Islander entertainers, sportspeople, academics, politicians and more, awarding this years' highest achievers in their chosen field.
+The annual National NAIDOC awards— this year held in 'host city' Sydney —welcomed some of Australia's most recognisable Aboriginal and Torres Strait Islander entertainers, sportspeople, academics and politicians, awarding this years' highest achievers in their chosen field.

 As Russell Charles Taylor, a Kamilaroi man who has played pivotal leadership roles across many sectors, accepted his award for Male Elder of the Year he made the point, "If the recognition comes from your own mob, it's particularly special".